 Anyone who has left a comment on this blog, knows that in 2013, I was hoping to be checking out abandoned Soviet-era architecture in Eastern Europe.
 Despite the metaphorical conveyor belt that seems to exist between Perth and London, the good news is, I have indeed been "stuck" in Eastern Europe for more than five months.
 Even better, for the price of leaving my car in the Luton Airport parking lot for a couple of hours, I can get a days worth of adventure in Bulgaria.
 Yes, Bulgaria.
 Birthplace of Iwan Iwanoff, and home to the most incredible abandoned structure anywhere on Earth.

 What's with Airport parking anyway?
 It's not just England, or Perth, or Bulgaria for that matter.
 It's always expensive.
-There are exceptions - Bristol Airport parking with Holiday Extras was fairly easy on the wallet.
-But, as I explored "Buzludzha" the now abandoned former Bulgarian Communist Party Headquarters, I couldn't help but feel a little distracted by all the times I've been stung by parking fees at airports.
+There are exceptions, but, as I explored "Buzludzha" the now abandoned former Bulgarian Communist Party Headquarters, I couldn't help but feel a little distracted by all the times I've been stung by parking fees at airports.

 Buzludzha is amazing, as you can see from the photos.
 Located in the geographic heart of Bulgaria (a long way from Perth, England, and pretty much everywhere else), the monument-slash-headquarters was only used for a few short years, before the end of communism in Bulgaria resulted in the building being left to decay.

 The interior is covered extensively with mosaics, and is now in a state of advanced decay.
 Along with a small team, I explored the interior - from the depths of the basement, to the top of the 14 level tower.
 Buzluzha is quite simply the most spectacular abandoned structure that I know of.
 Although, Detroit is on the cards so we'll see what happens there.
 Unfortunately, England may also be on the cards again.